ndum/laravel-seb/README.md

 Laravel 8 with php8 and enabled ext-openssl, ext-zlib

 ## Limititations
-Its can only be used for password-encrypted exams (client-configurations are not supported)
+Its can only be used for password-encrypted exams (client-configurations currently are not supported)

 ## Installation
 Install via Composer.